luisrsphoto - Fotolia

 “That is why we started running things like Puppet.
 We wanted to be able to say, ‘this isn’t quite how we would have built it, but let’s use Puppet to make it a little more inhabitable’.”

-Another example is the work the MSP will be doing to help Clark make Windows a “first-class citizen” of the Common Platform, as part of a wider push to boost its compatibility.
+Another example is the work the MSP will be doing to help Clark make Windows a “-class citizen” of the Common Platform, as part of a wider push to boost its compatibility.

 “[The MSP] is going to be providing the Windows platform engineers into my team, and it’s a different model for them, because usually they own an entire function,” he says.